Supernova calibration by gravitational wave: Introduction

 Due to the short arm length and various ground noises, ground-based detectors are not sensitive to GWs below 1 Hz, and a single detector cannot locate the source.
-Space-based detectors such as the Laser Interferometer Space Antenna (LISA) \cite{Danzmann:1997hm,LISA:2017pwj}, Taiji \cite{Hu:2017mde} and TianQin \cite{TianQin:2015yph}, are sensitive to GWs in the frequency range $10^{-4}-10^{-1}$ Hz, detect and locate mergers of distant MBBHs.
-Futhermore, the network of LISA, TianQin and Taiji can significantly improve the accuracy of parameter estimations \cite{Ruan:2020smc,Zhang:2020hyx,Zhang:2020drf,Zhang:2021kkh,Gong:2021gvw,Zhang:2021wwd}.
+Space-based detectors such as the Laser Interferometer Space Antenna (LISA) \cite{Danzmann:1997hm,LISA:2017pwj}, Taiji \cite{Hu:2017mde} and TianQin \cite{TianQin:2015yph}, are sensitive to GWs in the frequency range $10^{-4}-10^{-1}$ Hz, can detect and locate mergers of distant MBBHs.
+Furthermore, the network of LISA, TianQin and Taiji can significantly improve the accuracy of parameter estimation \cite{Ruan:2020smc,Zhang:2020hyx,Zhang:2020drf,Zhang:2021kkh,Gong:2021gvw,Zhang:2021wwd}.
 Since the local measurement of the Hubble constant from SNe Ia data is independent of cosmological models, if we can use the accurate distance measurement from GWs to calibrate the luminosity distances of SNe Ia data, then we can use SNe Ia to determine the local Hubble constant without the problem of zero-point calibration.
-The idea of using GWs as a new cosmic distance ladder for an independent calibration of distances to SNe Ia was discussed for mergers of BNS in \cite{Zhao:2017imr,Keeley:2019hmw,Gupta:2019okl}.
-As much more SNe Ia data and GW detections with space-based GW detectors are available in the future, it is highly possible that MBBH merges and SNe Ia occur in the same host galaxy.
-In this paper, we consider the possibility of re-calibrating the luminosity distances of SNe Ia by GWs from MBBH merges and the precision of the Hubble constant determined with the re-calibrated SNe Ia data.
+The idea of using GWs as a new cosmic distance ladder for an independent calibration of distances to SNe Ia was discussed for mergers of BNS in \cite{Zhao:2017imr,Gupta:2019okl}.
+Zhao and Santos used the event GW170817 to measure the absolute magnitude of SNe Ia \cite{Zhao:2017imr}.
+In Ref. \cite{Gupta:2019okl}, the authors found that a third-generation ground-based GW detector network will measure distances with an accuracy of $\sim 0.1\%-3\%$ for BNS within $\le 300$ Mpc.
+However, the calibration method with BNS as standard sirens applies to low-redshift SNe Ia only and it may miss the possible variation in the absolute magnitude with the redshift.
+The calibration of distances to SNe Ia with MBBH mergers is more interesting and beneficial.
+Exploring the calibration over a substantial redshift range might allow for a study of potential variation in the absolute magnitude with the redshift.
+Moreover, the merger of MBBHs could also be used to calibrate Gamma-Ray Bursts at high redshifts \cite{Nissanke:2013fka,Dalal:2006qt}.
+LISA will detect MBBH mergers up to the redshift $\sim 15-20$ \cite{LISACosmologyWorkingGroup:2022jok}.
+As much more SNe Ia data and GW detections with space-based GW detectors will be available in the future, it is highly possible that MBBH merges and SNe Ia occur in the same host galaxy.
+Although there are many estimates on the merger rates of MBBHs \cite{Klein:2015hvg,LISACosmologyWorkingGroup:2022jok,Sesana:2008ur,Li:2022fno,Katz:2019qlu,Ricarte:2018mzn,Mangiagli:2022niy}, there is a great uncertainty about the detection rates of MBBH mergers with LISA \cite{Sesana:2008ur,Li:2022fno,Katz:2019qlu,Ricarte:2018mzn,Mangiagli:2022niy}.
+However, the Athena and LISA observatories will open the exciting possibility of truly concurrent electromagnetic and GW studies of MBBHs \cite{Piro:2022zos}.